-This particular recipe called for Creole seasoning; however, Cajun seasoning will also work in a pinch.
-Both types of seasoning contain black pepper, salt, garlic powder, onion powder, cayenne pepper, dried oregano, dried thyme, and paprika.
+This recipe calls for Creole seasoning; however, Cajun seasoning will also work in a pinch.
+Both types of seasoning usually contain black pepper, salt, garlic powder, onion powder, cayenne pepper, dried oregano, dried thyme, and paprika.
 However, Creole seasoning will have more paprika than Cajun seasoning, as well as sweet basil, celery seed, and white pepper.

 - 1 tablespoon olive oil